Transform your campus with a Greenery™!

 The Greenery’s automation and remote control systems are real-world IoT applications, with constant data communication between the farmhand® app, the farm's onboard computer, and internal growing components.

 Business and Marketing

-The LGM generates a lot of data, all of which is essential in optimizing farm production.
+The Greenery generates a lot of data, all of which is essential in optimizing farm production.
 Students can work with farm operators to analyze the data collected in the farmhand® app and suggest improvements.

 Love the idea of growing fresh food on campus, but aren’t sure you want to handle all the operations yourself?

 Check out our new on-site farming service, Grown by Freight Farms!